AhSem/tkd_ess/README.md

 <h4>Introduction</h4>

-This Taekwondo Electronic Scoring System consists of 3 components: client, server and admin.
+This Taekwondo Electronic Scoring System consists of 3 components:
+1. Client,
+2. Admin and
+3. Display.
 Client can be built into an android app and be used as a controller by referees.
 Server (not a good name) is the central processing component that display the scores.
 Admin is used by the technical personel to control all other settings, such as Match number, Time, Scores etc.

 <h4>Overall Architecture</h4>
 All 3 components are developed with Kivy in Python.
-At the moment, Server is the central processing unit that listens to multiple Clients and one Admin connection through socket.
-Upon receiving the data sent by the Clients and Admin, the Server will update the display texts.
-However, this is not a good architecture, because Server now needs to send data back to Admin to update the scores.
-Therefore, the architecture will be changed in future, that the Admin should be the central processing unit.
-It will listen inputs from Clients and send data to Server (which to be renamed to Display later).
-This way, we can keep the signals following in one direction: Clients -> Admin -> Server (Display)
+Admin is the central unit that listens to multiple Client connections through sockets, as well as connecting to Display.
+Data sent by the Clients is received by Admin, processed and later on send to Display.

 <h4>Client</h4>